GemHunt/lighting-augmentation/README.md

 A simpler version without motor and solenoid control is in this repo.

 **FAQ**
 * With the correct lighting can't you just use template matching?
-Yes, but this is more quick, robust, and retains more detail.
+Yes, but this is more quick, robust, and retains much more detail.
+* Your demo is One-Shot, not unsupervised?
+True, if you add a few more steps in software it would be unsupervised.
+I wanted to keep the demo as simple as possible.

 **Questions I have:**
+* What do you want to use this for?
 * How useful is this?
 * Is there a better way?
 * Who else is doing this?

 **Tasks:**
 * Try other part types!!!
+* How much does the lighting-augmentation add?
+Try running without it.
+* Try rotating the coin instead (I am sure it will work the same, but it's
-* Try camera angle augmentation: Take pictures while the belt is moving.(Stero)
+* Try camera angle augmentation: Take pictures while the belt is moving(Stereo)(This works great too, but I need to set up better center finding to get it work better.)
 * Try camera angle augmentation: Try cameras on other angles.
 * Try 3 color channels in the LED to scan 3 angles at once.